-

 Ten Year Anniversary of Wireless Watch

-Looking at the calendar - Hey! - 10 years ago today we sent out the 1st Wireless Watch Japan newsletter..
+Looking at the calendar – Hey! – 10 years ago today we sent out the 1st Wireless Watch Japan newsletter.. http://bit.ly/ghgNWx

-While it’s tempting to get all misty eyed about our humble beginnings and the countless keystrokes - let alone Tokyo metro rides - it’s perhaps best now to simply pass along a deep bow to all of you - our loyal readers - who have followed us on this great adventure and helped make WWJ a living media.
+It’s 23 March 2011 and we’re looking back at the very first Wireless Watch Japan Newsletter!
+Yes, a full decade faithfully dedicated to covering the mobile industry in Japan, the Heart of the ®evolution.
+While it’s tempting to get all misty eyed about our humble beginnings and the countless keystrokes – let alone Tokyo metro rides – it’s perhaps best now to simply pass along a deep bow to you all, our loyal readers, who have followed us on this great adventure and helped make WWJ a living media..
+What A Wild Ride It’s Been!

 When we started, the heady early days of mobile web was still unfolding - now the i-Mode model has spread into an App-crazed world overseas.
 Today we still see the same exciting business opportunities observed back in 2001 - on a far wider scale.
 Japan’s ‘A-ha!’ moment on the true potential for mobile business is finally being realized on a global stage.
 The platform comparisons between Japan and the rest of the world - we have used to illustrate just how cool Japan’s mobile internet really is - raised many eyebrows during presentations at conferences over the last year or so.. as you might imagine.

-For all the concern about Japan being a cut-off Galapagos (perhaps Atlantis 3.0 is more accurate), it is clear that major players here have managed to design, build and successfully deploy what has become ‘the’ standard model for adoption worldwide.
-While mainstream media is focused on the lack of domestic ‘branded’ handsets in global markets, they have either missed - or worse, ignored - the point.
-According to JEITA estimates, and recently noted by iSuppli, some 40% of the internal components (batteries, screen display, memory chips, etc.) in all handsets around the world - are produced by Japanese companies.
-Also important, it’s critical IP from the likes of NEC, Panasonic, DoCoMo, Mitsubishi and Fujitsu that enables 3G devices (globally) to connect to a wireless network in the first place!
+For all the concern about Japan being a Galapagos (suggest Atlantis 3.0 is more accurate), it is clear that major players here have managed to design, build and successfully deploy what has become ‘the’ standard model for adoption worldwide.
+While mainstream media is focused on the lack of domestic ‘branded’ handsets in global markets, they have either missed – or worse, ignored – the point.
+According to JEITA estimates, and recently noted by iSuppli, some 40% of the internal components (batteries, screen display, memory chips, etc.) in all handsets around the world – are produced by Japanese companies.
+Also important, it’s essential IP from the likes of NEC, Panasonic, DoCoMo, Mitsubishi and Fujitsu that enables 3G devices (globally) to connect to a wireless network in the first place!
 It would be a safe bet there are plenty more Japan success stories to come.

 If there is one, of many, lessons learned about the way business is conducted here it’s this: There is a radical attention to the smallest details in a quiet, humble and methodical way - and that sword cuts both ways.
 On one hand, the razor focus is on delivering stable long-term revenues and this means empty hype is scorned to the extreme.
 However, it also seems that even when there is a truly exciting and valuable story to tell; managing that message, in an oh-so Madison Avenue kind of way, is.. well.. difficult for the Japanese.
 Considering this is the air we also breathe, to some degree, WWJ has also been infected with those same strengths and challenges.